surv-is-a-dev/gallery/README.md

 For extensions that cant get on the official gallery, or dont want to. (also for me lmao) the "cyclic:prod" deployment is a mimic development server, dont use it.

+Please dont take any files from this gallery to put in someone elses gallery without prior permission of the creator.

+If they allow/disallow it just see if they have a readme file in their folder (see the extensions folder for people

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).